-Becoming a Traveler: Writing in Greece (Athens, Poros)
+- Becoming a Traveler: Writing in Greece (Athens, Poros)

-The Geography of Faith: Paul and the Emergence of Christianity in Greece (Athens, Corinth, Philippi, Thessalonica)
+- The Geography of Faith: Paul and the Emergence of Christianity in Greece (Athens, Corinth, Philippi, Thessalonica)

-New Partnership Course With DIS - (July 4 - August 2, 2019)
+Partnership Course With DIS - (June 3 – July 29, 2023)

 Tasting Culture: Nordic and Mediterranean Food, Tradition, and Nutrition (Athens, Copenhagen, Naxos, Samsø)